-so for points $iy$ with $y$ small the value of $\chi$ is very close to that of the height function.
-More generally for points $z=x+iy \in {\mathbb H}$ which have $y$ small and $|x|$ in a bounded interval, $h(z)$ differs from $\chi(z)$ by a bounded factor.
+so for points $iy$ with $y$ small the value of $\chi$ is close to that of the height function (this is the reason for choosing $k$ to be $1/2$ in the definition of $\Psi$).
+More generally for points $z=x+iy \in {\mathbb H}$ which have $y$ small and $|x|$ in a bounded interval, $h(z)$ differs from $\chi(z)$ by a bounded factor. \\